hueyhe/cpp-primer-plus-example-code/README.md

 Example code displayed in c++ primer plus.

-If you just start to learn C++, you can read the code in each chapter to see whether you have understood the basic knowledge of C++.
+If you just started to learn C++, you can read the code in each chapter to see whether you have understood the basic knowledge of C++.

 ## Notice